Thomas Wilkes: Career

 Only in August 1589 was Wilkes able to take up his work as clerk of the Privy Council again (apparently he was even briefly considered as Secretary of State after the death of Walsingham in 1590.
-In the last years of his life he was often sent on important diplomatic missions.
+In the last years of his life, he was often sent on important diplomatic missions.
 So was he employed in a mission to France in March–July 1592 during which the new king Henri IV (formerly the Prince de Condé) knighted him for his services (his was therefore a foreign knighthood).
 At the end of this mission he managed to conclude an alliance with France despite the conversion of the king to Catholicism.

-In September, 1594 he was entrusted with a mission to Brussels to obtain from the government of the Spanish Netherlands the extradition of a number of people implicated in the conspiracy of the Queen's physician, dr. López, but this mission was aborted for diplomatic reasons.
+In September 1594, he was entrusted with a mission to Brussels to obtain from the government of the Spanish Netherlands the extradition of a number of people implicated in the conspiracy of the Queen's physician, dr. López, but this mission was aborted for diplomatic reasons.

 Death

-In February 1598 Wilkes was sent on another diplomatic mission to France with Sir Robert Cecil.
+In February 1598, Wilkes was sent on another diplomatic mission to France with Sir Robert Cecil.
 Before he left for France he made his will, which shows that despite (or maybe because of) his sale of the offices he had been awarded, he had not been able to amass a great fortune.
 He left only small bequests to his infant daughter and servant, the residue of the estate going to his new wife.

 Wilkes was already ill (possibly of an accident) when Cecil and he landed at Dieppe.
 Wilkes died from his illness a few weeks later, on 2 March 1598 (N.S.) in Rouen.

-Besides the Remonstrance referred to above, Wilkes left A Briefe and Summary Tractate shewing what apperteineth to the Place, Dignity, and Office of a councellour of estate in a Monarchy or other Commonwealth, dedicated to Sir Robert Cecil, as a work of political philosophy.
+Besides the Remonstrance referred to above, Wilkes left A Briefe and Summary Tractate shewing what appertaineth to the Place, Dignity, and Office of a councilor of estate in a Monarchy or other Commonwealth, dedicated to Sir Robert Cecil, as a work of political philosophy.